Office of the Provost

 The ISMT is designed to involve all relevant aspects of University functions and reflects the expertise and knowledge of the University environment.

 Members of the ISMT

-- RJ McGivney, Associate Vice President for Institutional Effectiveness and Continuing Education (Convener and Chair)
+- RJ McGivney, Associate Vice President for Graduate and Professional Studies (Convener and Chair)